MigashaneVictoire/telco_churn_classification_project/README.md

 ### Target variable

-- The target variable is customer churn.
+- The target variable is the `churn` column in the data.

 ### Need to haves (Deliverables):